luiscielak/fourwalls/_pages/about.md

 ---
 title: About Four Walls
-description: Duet is a beautiful Jekyll portfolio theme.
+description: Interior design.
-featured_image: /images/demo/demo-landscape.jpg
+featured_image: /images/sone/sone-ehabe_11.jpg
 ---

 Using design to empower the people within it to create, grow and prosper.
 Inspiring growth and positive change through the innovative design.
 Being fully conscious